For presentation and poster abstracts, as well as information for presenters, visit the abstracts page »

-Themed sessions will provide a forum for researchers and thought leaders to present new conservation science and share ideas.
-Each session block will have five 20-minute oral presentations.
+Themed sessions provide a forum for researchers and thought leaders to present new conservation science and share ideas.
+Each session has one to four time blocks, and each time block contains five 20-minute oral presentations.

 CONFERENCE SESSION TOPICS: Click the session title or scroll down to see the full description.
 Icons identify the following tracks:

 - A Quality Environment for All: Justice & Inclusiveness in Native Plant Conservation

 - Biogeography & Conservation of “Plants” Without Seeds

 - California’s Changing Climate: Translocation, Transplantation, Assisted Migration